 Claims for pharmaceutical benefits supplied over 18 months earlier may not be accepted for computer processing.
-Pharmacists with such claims should contact the Department of Human Services.
+Pharmacists with such claims should contact the Services Australia.

 As mentioned earlier, a pharmacist will receive a PBS reconciliation statement after a claim period has been processed.
 It provides details of each prescription for each brand of each pharmaceutical benefit item supplied in that claim period.

 Reasons for non-payment of any item are coded, with the code numbers explained in the statement.